Would you like to find a different and more effective way of supporting your mental wellbeing?

 We learn that Trevor was not absolutely resilient.
 No-one is.
 He was only resilient in an environment that suited him.
 Likewise, you are resilient in an environment that suits you.

 We also learn that his wellbeing could be supported and managed by being in the right environment and that's far easier than trying to fix his physical appearance, his chemistry and his biology to cope with a hostile environment.
-Likewise, you can manage your wellbeing by being in the right environment for you; and this can be easier than trying to fix your mind so that you can operate well in hostile environments.
+Likewise, you can manage your wellbeing by being in the right environment for you; and this can be easier than trying to fix your mind.

 Your environment is incredibly important to your wellbeing.
 So, your wellbeing is not just about the way your mind works.
 If you can get the right environment to suit you, you feel comfortable, you do well and you can thrive.